WordPress/wordpress-develop/README.md

 ## Getting Started

-WordPress is a PHP, MySQL, and JavaScript based project, and uses uses Node for its JavaScript dependencies.
+WordPress is a PHP, MySQL, and JavaScript based project, and uses Node for its JavaScript dependencies.
 A local development environment is available to quickly get up and running.

 You will need a basic understanding of how to use the command line on your computer.
 This will allow you to set up the local development environment, to start it and stop it when necessary, and to run the tests.

+You will need Node and npm installed on your computer.
+Node is a JavaScript runtime used for developer tooling, and npm is the package manager included with Node.
+If you have a package manager installed for your operating system, setup can be as straightforward as:

+* macOS: `brew install node`
+* Windows: `choco install node`
+* Ubuntu: `apt install nodejs npm`

+If you are not using a package manager, see the [Node.js download page](https://nodejs.org/en/download/) for installers and binaries.

-You will need [Docker](https://www.docker.com/products/docker-desktop) installed and running on your computer.
+You will also need [Docker](https://www.docker.com/products/docker-desktop) installed and running on your computer.
 Docker is the virtualization software that powers the local development environment.
+Docker can be installed just like any other regular application.

 ### Development Environment Commands